 - Work well with high levels of particulate in solution (un-Dissolved solids) being pumped.
 There are no check balls to foul within the pump tube.

-- Feed rates are less affected by pressure, or nature of chemical.
+- Feed rates are less affected by pressure, or the nature of chemicals.

 - Are superior at priming, excellent suction.

-- Constant squeezing of pump tune weakens (degrades) the tube, and feed rate is slowly diminished.
+- The constant squeezing of the pump tube weakens (degrades) the tube, and the feed rate is slowly diminished.